 Helsinki has a thriving design district and Audrey especially enjoyed visiting various shops which showcased the best of Scandinavian design.
 If your time is limited and you can’t explore them all, then check out Marimekko which is renowned for its bold patterns and bright colours.

-7) Carpet washing docks
+7) Carpet Washing Docks

 Finland has a unique tradition where people come and wash their carpets on floating docks by the sea.
 The carpets are then left to dry overnight without fear of anyone stealing them.
+Bars have popped up by some of the docks, so after washing your carpets you can relax with a drink in hand.

 8) Chapel of Silence